-Diplomat revises his earlier testimony to say U.S. aid to Ukraine was tied to public pledge of anti-corruption
+Diplomat revises impeachment inquiry testimony, says aid was tied to public statement from Ukraine

 “That’s strictly up to the whistleblower,” Grassley said.
 “A person like me that has advocated for whistleblowers for a long period of time, including this whistleblower, I want maximum protection for whistleblowers.”

-Trump and his Republican allies have sought to focus attention on the rough transcript of the call, arguing that Trump did nothing wrong because he does not explicitly condition the resumption of U.S. military aid on investigating the Bidens.

-“In the past few weeks, and despite the White House’s continued obstruction, we have learned a great deal about what occurred from those with firsthand knowledge of the call, and those who witnessed the president’s actions preceding and following it,” Schiff wrote in the op-ed.

-The Washington Post’s Mike DeBonis and Rachael Bade contributed to this report.
+The Washington Post’s Rachael Bade, Devlin Barrett, Aaron C. Davis, Mike DeBonis, Rosalind Helderman and Elise Viebeck contributed to this report.